Abel-Becerra/csharp-web-exam/README.md

   - In report view:
     - Paginate data (in case of a lot of rows).
     - Group data under some criteria.
-- All entire solution must log that happened in the methods, to track all kinds of events (information, warnings, errors & debug).
+- The entire solution must log what happens in the methods, to track all kinds of events (information, warnings, errors & debug).

+## Documentation

+Documentation must be completed inside the `Docs/` directory.

+> Additional folders or documents may be added if needed, but the goal is to fully complete what is explicitly requested in each section.